 In today’s stressful world, it is often difficult to find the time to show your appreciation for your special someone.
 Day to day stresses, let alone those compounded by the pandemic, can all have a major impact on our health, libido, and our mood.
 When faced with modern life that is inexplicably working against us, it can become difficult to maintain an emotional and physical relationship with your significant other.
 Is there a way of changing your outlook, lifestyle, or wellbeing through turmeric supplements, and is turmeric good for libido?

-We reached out to Dr Lucy Ellis to help us discover the science behind turmeric, curcumin, and libido.
+We reached out to Miss Lucy Ellis to help us discover the science behind turmeric, curcumin, and libido.

-The following article has been co-written by The Turmeric Co. alongside Dr Lucy Ellis, Nutritionist MSc, BSc, ANutr, PhDc Nutrition.
+The following article has been co-written by The Turmeric Co. alongside Miss Lucy Ellis, Nutritionist MSc, BSc, ANutr, PhDc Nutrition.

-Find more from Dr Ellis on her Instagram.
+Find more from Miss Ellis on her Instagram.

 How stress lowers your sex drive